NativeScript/docs/content/guide/visionos.md

 ## Create a visionOS project

-Vision Pro is [scheduled for release on February 2, 2024](https://twitter.com/tim_cook/status/1744362067786682797) however you can develop now using the Vision Pro Simulator.
-Since the hardware is not available for public use yet, we are providing `vision` tagged npm packages to keep things distinct while you develop for visionOS.
+You can develop with a physical Vision Pro plugged in or using the Vision Pro Simulator.

 **You will need the `vision` CLI**: